civo/activetracker/README.md

 <img width="400" alt="Screenshot 2019-10-24 at 08 55 40" src="https://user-images.githubusercontent.com/22904/67464913-1a3a2680-f63c-11e9-9ba8-e1d28fcfa54f.png"> <img width="400" alt="Screenshot 2019-10-24 at 08 55 45" src="https://user-images.githubusercontent.com/22904/67464921-1c03ea00-f63c-11e9-95dc-568d5d8754ce.png">

-> The query plugin saves a count for each SQL query executed and how long it too, to enable you to find overly frequent queries or overly slow queries.
+> The query plugin saves a count for each SQL query executed and how long it took, to enable you to find queries executed too often or queries you consider to be too slow for your application.

 #### Filters